mmattamala/mmattamala.github.io/content/fun.md

 permalink: /fun/
 ---

-This is a collection of fun, interesting, or simply random stuff I have been involved in.
-Mostly with robots.
+This is a collection of fun, interesting, or simply random stuff I have been involved in related to robotics.

+### 2025
+- June: I started a new position at the Center for AI in Assistive Autonomy.
+The fun part is working with new robots - arms!
+- May: This was my last month in Oxford.
+The University of Oxford made a very nice video with our work on forest inventory.
+I appeared in some shots when we deployed the robot in the Forest of Dean in February 2025. [link](https://www.ox.ac.uk/climate-and-environment/digiforest)

 ### 2024
 - November: I joined the efforts to write the SLAM Handbook led by Luca Carlone, Ayoung Kim, Frank Dellaert, Tim Barfoot, and Daniel Cremers.
 Marco Camurri and I wrote a chapter on leg odometry.
 The [first part is openly available for review](https://github.com/SLAM-Handbook-contributors/slam-handbook-public-release/blob/main/README.md), our chapter will appear in part 2.